-Remember those little window stickers that would helpfully tell you when the registration for your car was due?
+Remember those window stickers that would helpfully tell you when the registration for your car was due?
 While they might have been a little unsightly, a quick glance at the corner of your windscreen was a handy visual reminder to keep your car registered and legal.

 These days, the process to find your registration isn’t as instantaneous but that information still remains fairly easy to access – it’s in the palm of your hand.